rejuvyesh/homepage/contact.md

 **@ E-mail**:
 <jayeshkg@iitk.ac.in>; <mail@rejuvyesh.com>

 The preferable way to contact me is to mail me at my email address.
-I welcome comments, angry rant, marriage proposals or anything else under the sun.
+I welcome comments, questions, angry rant, marriage proposals or anything else under the sun.
 Did I say, I love e-mails?

 Also if you wish to remain anonymous while giving me feedback, you are welcome to do so at [whatiswrong.me](http://whatiswrongwith.me/rejuvyesh).
 (Seriously.
 I love criticism or rants.
 [Don’t hold back](http://web.archive.org/web/20130426112421/http://sl4.org/crocker.html).)